jbossdemocentral/jdg-labs/lab-guides/lab-setup-guide.md

   * `jboss-eap-6.3.0.zip`

 ## Setup Development environment
-1. Unzip jdg-labs.zip in a suiteable directory (for example $HOME)
+1. Unzip jdg-labs.zip in a suitable directory (for example $HOME)

   `$ unzip jdg-labs.zip -d $HOME`

 1. Change directory into the lab root dir

   `$ cd ~/jdg-labs/`

-1. Copy (or move) the downloded jboss software into installs directory
+1. Copy (or move) the downloded JBoss software into installs directory
 1. Setup the development environment with the provided script

   `$ sh init-dev.sh`